-A review conducted in Children’s Hospital of Michigan showed a 4.5 increase in the cases of retropharyngeal abcess over the past few years.
-Similarly different studies conducted in different hospitals in United State showed an increase in the cases of retropharyngeal abcess over time.
+A review conducted in the Children’s Hospital of Michigan showed a 4.5 increase in the cases of retropharyngeal abscess over the past few years.
+Similarly, different studies conducted in different hospitals in the United States showed an increase in the cases of retropharyngeal abscess over time.

 Worldwide, the incidence has reportedly been increasing due to late diagnosis and treatment.
 It is usually common in children under 5 years of age and its possible cause can be attributed to poor dental hygiene and dental infections.

-Retropharyngeal abcess is less common in females and is more prevalent among males.
+Retropharyngeal abscess is less common in females and is more prevalent among males.

 Signs and Symptoms of Pediatric Retropharyngeal Abscess

 - Stiff neck or torticollis